AdyGCode/SaaS-BED-Notes/Session-13/S13-MongoDB-8.md

 Windows PHP 8.3 Thread Safe MongoDB Drivers (plus xdebug)
 ![](../assets/php-8.3-ext-mongodb-xdebug.zip)

-Uncompress and then move the DLLs to the `laragon/bin/php/php-xxxx/ext` folder
+Uncompress and then move the DLLs to the `laragon/bin/php/php-xxxx/ext` folder.

 ### Edit the PHP.INI

 This has to happen for any version of PHP you are using.

+Move to the end of the `.ini` file and add teh lines below:

+> NOte: If you have installed xDebug previously, you may want to move the `zend_entension` from its original location to this new spot.
+> In many ways, keeping the extension and settings together can be very useful for quickly locating all related parts.

 ```
 [xdebug]
 zend_extension=xdebug